nicholaswilde/recipes/docs/desserts/strawberry-shortcakes.md

 golden brown, 9 to 11 minutes, rotating sheet halfway through baking.
 Transfer to wire rack and let cool completely, about 20 minutes.
 While shortcakes cool, prepare strawberries and cream.

+## :pencil: Instructions - Strawberries & Cream

 ### Step 3

-FOR THE STRAWBERRIES AND CREAM: In medium bowl, stir together 1/4" thick sliced strawberries, granulated sugar, and lemon juice.
+In medium bowl, stir together 1/4" thick sliced strawberries, granulated sugar, and lemon juice.
 Using potato masher, mash one-third of strawberries.
 Let rest, stirring occasionally, until sugar is dissolved and strawberries are juicy, about 20 minutes.
 Whisk chilled heavy cream in small bowl until small bubbles form, about 30 seconds.
 Add confectioners' sugar and vanilla.
 Continue to whisk until soft peaks form, about 1/2 minutes longer.
 Do not overwhip.

 ### Step 4